AideenM12/MotherFolklore-MS3/README.md

 ### Sign-Up page features:

 * A parallax container displays the two images described in the Design section below.
 * A register form is presented to the user which asks for their username, email address and password which are validated by the sign route handler.
 The password must be declared twice to ensure it matches or else the user will be notified that their passwords do not match.
-This is done to ensure that the user has input a password that they are familiar with and can remember and to avoid any possible typos that could hinder the user from signing in the future.
+This is done to ensure that the user has input a password that they are familiar with and can remember and to avoid any possible typos that could hinder the user from signing in in the future.
 An image of the registration form can be seen below.

 <img src="assets/documentation/doc-images/signupform.png" width="450" height="500" alt="signup-form">